Paul-antoineLeTolguenec/RunAwayFromYourPast/README.md

 # contrastive_exploration

 # FIRST THING TO DO
-* start from v1 clean (implement speed prob and check )
-* Normalize z the right way : No adv normalization PPO = Normalization per z
-* Deal with Nan in normalization (add +1 to the std everywhere)
-* Reward for DUCB : Add Mutual Information reward
+* Reward for DUCB : Add Mutual Information reward (?)
+* Whopper check
+* setup wenv then get back to baselines